OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Seed

+A Seed is data that expresses the commitment of the publisher to respect the User Id and Preferences of the user for a set of ad placements on a page.

-A Seed is a unique identifier, linking together the publisher site identity and one to many transaction id.
+A Seed is a unique identifier and links together:
+- the publisher identity
+- a set of Transaction id (one for each ad placement)

 ### Transmission Requests